-A.1.1 Profile

-Object of the company
+A.1.1 Profile Object of the company

-ASR Aanvullende Ziektekostenverzekeringen N.V. (a.s.r. health supplementary) provides supplementary insurance to healthcare insurance under the Dutch Healthcare Insurance Act.

-a.s.r. health supplementary aims to promote the ambitions and build on the transition to a healthcare business that works for a generation of customers who opt for a healthy and sustainable lifestyle by focusing on client satisfaction and profitable growth of the customer base. a.s.r. health supplementary offers well priced quality products, excellent service and a sustainable brand.
+ASR Aanvullende Ziektekostenverzekeringen N.V. (a.s.r. health supplementary) provides supplementary insurance to healthcare insurance under the Dutch Healthcare Insurance Act.a.s.r. health supplementary aims to promote the ambitions and build on the transition to a healthcare business that works for a generation of customers who opt for a healthy and sustainable lifestyle by focusing on client satisfaction and profitable growth of the customer base.
+In addition a.s.r. health supplementary aims to maintain future-proof healthcare. a.s.r. health supplementary offers well priced quality products, attractive information and services focused on improvement of health and general well-being, excellent client service and well-known brands with a drive for sustainability.